balena-io/docs/pages/reference/OS/advanced.md

 ## Raspberry Pi

-The Raspberry Pi exposes device [configuration options][config-txt] via a text file on the [boot partition][boot-partition] named [`config.txt`][config-txt].
-You can change boot options in this file, either by manually editing it before the device's first boot or editing the device [configuration variables][config-vars].
-By default, the following values are set for Raspberry Pi devices:
+The Raspberry Pi exposes device configuration options via a text file on the [boot partition][boot-partition] named [`config.txt`][config-txt-docs].
+You can change boot options in this file, either by manually editing it before the device's first boot or editing the default [configuration][config-vars-config-txt] values.

-{{> "general/config-variables-pi" }}

 The boot partition is mounted on the device at `/mnt/boot`, and so on the device, the file is located at `/mnt/boot/config.txt`.
 For example, to view the contents of `config.txt` on a provisioned device use the following commands: